-While there are no definite cures for arthritis in dogs, we don’t need to sit back and watch helplessly if a dog is in pain.
-In fact, there may be something dog owners can do at home to help relieve pain and facilitate easier joint movement – localised cooling.
+While there are no definite cures for arthritis in dogs, we don’t need to sit back and watch helplessly if our dog is in pain.
+In fact, there are home treatments to relieve pain in your dog to encourage easier joint movement – localized cooling.

-For dog owners wondering how to help a dog with arthritis manage its pain via localised cooling, it’s all about reducing the intra articular temperature to minimise cartilage breakdown and ultimately limit the level of inflammation present in the joints.
-The intra articular temperature can be reduced in two ways:
+If you’re wondering how to manage dog pain with localised cooling, it’s all about reducing the intra-articular temperature to minimise cartilage breakdown and ultimately limit the level of inflammation present in the joints.
+The temperature can be reduced in 2 ways:

-- via the localised, topical application of ice packs, or
+- using localised, topical application of ice packs, or

 - by running an ice bath for the dog.

-Owners can use ice packs in the same way they’d use a bag of frozen peas for a bumped head.
-That is firmly placing the pack onto the affected area and securely holding it in place.
+You can use ice packs in the same way that you’d use a bag of frozen peas for a bumped head.
+That is by firmly placing the pack on to the affected area and securely holding it in place.

 - reduced inflammation

-Therefore, experts looking at how to help a dog with arthritis often recommend regular cooling temperatures in order to replicate the results frequently and improve the quality of life for dogs in pain.
+Experts trying to help an arthritic dog often recommend regular cooling temperatures to replicate the results frequently and improve the quality of life for dogs in pain.

 Is localised cooling dangerous?

-Interestingly, it has been found that localised cooling, and even ice baths to some extent, are not risky for dogs as long as they are only exposed to the cold temperatures temporarily and allowed to warm back up to their normal base temperature afterwards.
-Although locally applied ice packs have a significant effect on the intra articular temperature, causing it to drop dramatically and reducing inflammation, the core temperature when taken rectally remains remarkably stable.
-In fact, ice packs applied for up to 15 minutes typically have no effect on core temperature, and there’s an average drop of just 0.5 degrees celsius after 30 minutes application.
+Interestingly, it’s been found that localised cooling, and even ice baths to some extent, are not risky for dogs as long as they’re only exposed to the cold temperatures temporarily and allowed to warm back up to their normal base temperature afterwards.
+Although locally applied ice packs have a significant effect on the intra-articular temperature, causing it to drop dramatically and reduce inflammation, the core temperature, when taken rectally, remains remarkably stable.
+In fact, ice packs applied for up to 15 minutes typically have no effect on core temperature, and there’s an average drop of just 0.5 degrees celsius after a 30 minutes application.

-There are many experimental treatments, but as yet there appears to be nothing that’s proven to more more beneficial for pain and inflammation than localised cooling.
+- There are many experimental treatments, but as yet there appears to be nothing that’s proven to more beneficial for pain and inflammation than localised cooling.